Hypatchia/PointCloudsManipulationSegmentation/README.md

 The PointClouds Segmentation project focuses on segmenting point clouds into meaningful parts or objects.
 Segmentation is crucial for various applications, such as object recognition, scene understanding, and autonomous navigation, as it allows you to extract valuable information from a point cloud dataset.

-* In this instance, I traine kmeans and dbscan for segmenting parts of an airplane.
+* In this instance, I trained kmeans and dbscan for segmenting parts of an airplane.
-* The idea was to be able to successfuly segment an airplane point cloud object into its 4 main parts: body, wings, tail and head.
+* The idea was to be able to successfully segment an airplane point cloud object into its 4 main parts: body, wings, tail, and head.
 * A sample of The result of kmeans is :